vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 tenāpīśvaravarmaṇah. ks.itipateh. ks.atraprabhāvāptaye,

-janmākāri kr.tātmanah. kratugaṇes.v āh¯utavr.tradvis.ah. |
+janmākāri kr.tātmanah. kratugaṇes.v āhūtavr.tradvis.ah. |

 yasyotkhātakalisvabhāvacaritasyācāramārgam. nr.pā,

 yatnenāpi yayātitulyayaśaso nānye ’nugantum. ks.amāh. k 8 k

-By him (i.e. Adityavarman) was begotten, destined to gain the power of nobility, the ¯ lord of the earth ¯Iśvaravarman, whose soul was well-disciplined and who invoked the Enemy of Vr.tra (i.e. Indra) in many sacrifices; other kings, no matter how they tried, were unable to match his way of conduct, he whose deeds eradicated the very nature of the Kali (Age) and who equalled Yayāti in fame.
+By him (i.e. Adityavarman) was begotten, destined to gain the power of nobility, the ¯ lord of the earth Īśvaravarman, whose soul was well-disciplined and who invoked the Enemy of Vr.tra (i.e. Indra) in many sacrifices; other kings, no matter how they tried, were unable to match his way of conduct, he whose deeds eradicated the very nature of the Kali (Age) and who equalled Yayāti in fame.
 (8)